handsontable/handsontable/docs/README-EDITING.md

 * To separate words, use `-`.
 * Use the `.md` file extension.
 The `.vue` extension is disabled.

-### Subdirectories

-* If possible, avoid adding new subdirectories.
-* When adding a new subdirectory, you have to update the sidebars logic.

 ### Front matter

 Each Markdown file starts with the following front matter tags: